apple/swift-collections-benchmark/Documentation/01 Getting Started.md

 benchmark.main()
 ```

 The benchmark definition above has a title, an input type specification, and a closure to execute it.
 In this case, our `kalimbaOrdered` benchmark uses an array of integers as its input (populated by randomly shuffling integers in the range `0..<size`, where `size` varies between executions).
 On every run, it reorders its input into kalimba order, and feeds the result to the special `blackHole` function.
-This function simply discards its input -- but it does it in a way that prevents the Swift compiler from realizing that the result isn't actually used.
-(Otherwise, the compiler may helpfully eliminate the entire calculation, defeating the whole purpose of running the benchmark!)
+This function does nothing, discarding its input -- but it does this in a way that prevents the Swift compiler from realizing that the result isn't actually used.
+(Otherwise, the compiler may helpfully eliminate the entire calculation, defeating the entire purpose of running the benchmark!)

 That's all we needed to write -- we now have a helpful benchmark utility that we can run from the command line.
 It uses the [Swift Argument Parser] to provide a friendly interface, with lots of interesting commands and a rich set of options, complete with `--help` for each.

 [Swift Argument Parser]: https://github.com/apple/swift-argument-parser

 ### Running Benchmarks

 Here is how we can use this tool to run our benchmark, collecting data into a file called `results`.
 By default, the tool measures execution time for sizes between 1 and and 1,000,000.

 ```shellsession